IsaacMarovitz/rust_fractals/README.md

 # Rust Fractals

-I quick project I made in Rust that generates an animated video of the Julia Set, a picture of the Julia Set, and a picture of the Mandelbrot Set.
+A quick project I made in Rust that generates an animated video of the Julia Set, a picture of the Julia Set, and a picture of the Mandelbrot Set.